fantasyui-com/application-launcher/README.md

-# application-launcher
+# Application Launcher
-Easily install and launch electron applications from npm compatible locations.
+Easily install and launch electron applications from npm locations.

+1. Grab a file from downloads directory
+2. Locate its resource/configuration.json
+3. Set application to anything on NPM.
+4. Execute the main .exe

+The main exe will install the npm module and launch the index.html within.

-## Usage
+## Overview

-Just edit the configuration.json in resource directory to specify the name of the npm application you want to launch.
+Just edit the configuration.json to specify the name of the npm application you want to launch, and run build.sh to rebuild the downloads directory.

+## Internals

+This is the GUI shell for the tiny application-installer which is a small abstraction over npm it self. application-installer will install the package specified in configuration.json and open its index.html triggering main.js/renderer.js of the application defined in configuration.json.

 ## Example